ENG | Getting 'Retro' Bitmap Fonts in Python

 4x6 | 21 | 8 |

-Font 5x3 pixels in 6x4 grid needs to be drawn by writing pixels to framebuffer, whereas 8 pixels tall font can be directly send to display.
+Font 5x3 pixels in 6x4 grid needs to be drawn by writing pixels to framebuffer, whereas 8 pixels tall font can be directly send to display as PCD8544 is organized in such a way that it has 6 rows and one byte is vertical column of 8 pixels.

 The Search for Font